Georgia Court Records

 Sealing and Expunging Criminal Records in Georgia

 In the state of Georgia, some criminal records are eligible for expungement.
 However, unlike most states, Georgia expungement laws do not permit the complete removal or erasure of these records but rather restrict access to them.
 As such, the use of the records is often limited to criminal justice purposes only.
-Consequently, these records will not be accessible to third parties, such as employers and licensing authorities.
+Sealed records generally remain inaccessible to third parties, such as employers and licensing authorities.

 The process of expungement in Georgia is known as the Records Restriction process.
 Georgia state law provides for restriction of arrest records subject to certain conditions.
 However, court records with eligible dispositions may also be restricted.
 Records of offenses that have a ‘guilty’ disposition do not qualify for restriction.
-Persons named on the record may request a restriction.
-However, the District Attorney or the appropriate prosecutor must approve the request.
+Persons named on the record may request a restriction, the approval of which is generally decided by the District Attorney or the appropriate prosecutor.

 The Difference Between Sealing and Expunging Criminal Records

-However, in Georgia, the law only provides one process of record relief, which is the Records Restriction Process.
+However, in Georgia, the law provides one process of record relief, which is the Records Restriction Process.
 Under O. C. G. A. § 35–3–37, records that have been restricted will only be accessible to criminal justice agencies.
 Third parties such as employers and license boards will not have access to the records.
 If the request for restriction is approved, persons named on the record may say that the record does not exist.

 Records that are considered public may be accessible from some third-party websites.
-These websites often make searching more straightforward, as they are not limited by geographic location, and search engines on these sites may help when starting a search for specific or multiple records.
-To begin using such a search engine on a third-party or government website, interested parties usually must provide:
+Operating independently of any federal, state or local agency, such websites may simplify the search process as they are not limited by geographic location.
+In addition, third-party sites typically have search engines that can be used for filtering specific or multiple record(s).
+To use third-party or government websites, interested parties may need to provide:

-• The name of the person involved in the record, unless said person is a juvenile
+- The name of the person involved in the record, unless said person is a juvenile

-• The location or assumed location of the record or person involved.
-This includes information such as the city, county, or state that person resides in or was accused in.
+- The location or assumed location of the record or person involved.
+This includes information such as the city, county, or state that the person resides in or was accused in

-Third-party sites are independent of government sources and are not sponsored by these government agencies.
-Because of this, record availability on third-party sites may vary.
+However, third-party sites are independent of government sources and are not sponsored by these government agencies.
+Because of this, record availability cannot be guaranteed.

 How to Seal a Criminal Record in Georgia

 For eligible persons who were arrested after July 1, 2013, no application is required.
 The prosecutor may approve the restriction at the sentencing.
 Such persons may also contact the prosecutor directly to request a restriction.
 The approval will be listed in the sentencing documents and forwarded to the court for filing.
 Eligible persons arrested before July 1, 2013, may apply by contacting the Georgia Bureau of Investigation (GBI) or their arresting agencies.
-Such persons must complete a request form.
+Such persons are typically required to complete a request form.
 The form must be completed by the record holder, the arresting agency, and the prosecutor.

 Upon approval by all parties, the prosecutor may submit the restriction information into the Georgia Crime Information Center (G. C. I. C.) database.
 When the information is uploaded to the database, the arresting agency will be notified of the restriction.
 The record-holder will also be notified of the restriction by email.
 A fee of $25 is required.